MaterializeInc/materialize/doc/user/content/ingest-data/mysql/mysql-debezium.md

 Change Data Capture (CDC) allows you to track and propagate changes in a MySQL database to downstream consumers based on its binary log (`binlog`).
-In this guide, we'll cover how to use Materialize to create and efficiently maintain real-time query results on top of CDC data using Kafka and Debezium.
+In this guide, we’ll cover how to use Materialize to create and efficiently maintain real-time views with incrementally updated results on top of CDC data.

 ## Kafka + Debezium